 With the right marketing and a unique idea, members of your community will look forward to participating in and contributing to your fundraising event.
 You want to choose an event that will grab their attention from the get-go and build enthusiasm for a whole family.
 The following ideas appeal to all ages, types of communities and abilities.

 Get the community talking now about your fundraising event.
 The more excitement you create, the more people you will have at your fundraiser and the more money you’ll raise for your playground.

-Hold a Special Event
+Special Event Fundraisers

 A special event will make everyone feel appreciated for their contributions, and they will take joy in knowing they helped build an amazing playground.
 With any fundraising event, make sure to reach out to local businesses that might be excited to donate products or funds in support of a good cause and to spread their name.
 Here are some special event ideas to consider when planning your playground fundraiser.

 Everyone gets excited about a sweet treat, and that is why bake sales are a classic event.
 Bake sales not only appeal to people of all ages and backgrounds, but they are also relatively easy to arrange.
 Usually, bake sales do not require a lot of money upfront, but they can make a decent amount of sales.
 Here are some tips for a successful bake sale.

 - Build a bake sale team: Every successful fundraiser needs a leader to organize the event and assign responsibilities, and you will need plenty of volunteers to help before, during and after the event.